-11 Best Note-Taking Apps to Help You Stay Organized at Productive in 2021
+11 Best Note-Taking Apps to Help You Stay Organized and Productive in 2021

 If you’re anything like me, you start each new year with a fresh moleskin journal or weekly planner — resolved to get more productive, organized, creative — only to abandon its use after a few short months.